sammiler/my-toolkit/docs/infrastructure-and-security.md

 This document provides a detailed breakdown of the philosophy, tools, and workflow behind my citadel's foundational layer, which was summarized on the main `README.md`.

-### The Philosophy: Zero Trust & Total Observability
+### The Philosophy: Zero Trust, Total Observability & Automated Maintenance

 The security and stability of the entire citadel rest on this foundation.
-My approach is governed by two core principles:
+My approach is governed by three core principles:

 1.  **Zero Trust Access**: No service is ever directly exposed to the public internet.
-Every request, without exception, must pass through a single, authenticated, and encrypted gateway.
-The internal network is treated as hostile by default.
+Every request must pass through a single, authenticated, and encrypted gateway.
 2.  **Total Observability**: I can't protect what I can't see.
-This means having a multi-faceted view of the citadel's health:
+This means having a multi-faceted view of the citadel's health: from external reachability to internal performance metrics.
-    *   **External View (Uptime)**: Is the service reachable from the outside world?
-    *   **Internal View (Performance)**: How is the service and the underlying system performing?
-Are there any resource bottlenecks or anomalies?
-    *   **Management View (Control)**: Can I easily manage the lifecycle of all services?
+3.  **Automated Maintenance**: The citadel should be self-maintaining where possible.
+Security patches and updates should be applied automatically to minimize the window of vulnerability.

 ---